 WP1: Social Networks (Swedish data)

-"Social Connections and the Sorting of Workers to Firms" (2020), with O. Skans, L. Hensvik and M. Eliason.
-Submitted.
+"Social Connections and the Sorting of Workers to Firms" (2021), with O. Skans, L. Hensvik and M. Eliason. forthcoming, Journal of Econometrics.

 The paper was presented on the following occasions: